SmithNJ13/data_analysis/README.md

         3rd: Arsenal, Total Goals: 777
 ```

-**2.** Which team(s) in the past decade, win most of their games at home and which team(s) win most of their
+**2.** Which team(s) in the past decade, win most of their games at home and which team(s) win most of
-games away?
+their games away?
 ```
 Interestingly, the team with the highest home win rate % is Middlesbrough with 80.0% of their wins at home.
 Ipswich have the highest away win rate % at 67.0%.
 Ironically, despite these impressive values, both teams have their overall win rate % at 13.0%.
-Yikes.

 In a more fair manner, if I want to make a meaningful observation, I decided to limit the pool to teams who have 50 or more wins.
 In this instance, Everton, with a total of 135 wins has a Home Win Rate% of: 64%!
 Meanwhile in joint first, we have:
 Chelsea, with a total of 210 wins and Crystal Palace, with a total of 125 wins, both teams with an Away Win Rate% of 47.0%!